cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

    or to different curves, each encoding MUST use a different tag.
    For this purpose, it is RECOMMENDED to include the encoding's Suite ID ({{suites}}) in the domain separation tag.
-   For independent encodings based on the same suite, each tag should also include a distinct identifier, e.g., "ENC1" and "ENC2".
+   For independent encodings based on the same suite, each tag SHOULD also include a distinct identifier, e.g., "ENC1" and "ENC2".

 As an example, consider a fictional application named Quux